x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/manage-outlook-for-ios-and-android.md

 ### Using Enterprise Mobility + Security

-The richest and broadest protection capabilities for Microsoft 365 or Office 365 data are available when you subscribe to the Enterprise Mobility + Security suite, which includes Microsoft Intune, Azure Information Protection, and Azure Active Directory Premium features, such as conditional access.
+The richest and broadest protection capabilities for Microsoft 365 and Office 365 data are available when you subscribe to the Enterprise Mobility + Security suite, which includes Microsoft Intune, Azure Information Protection, and Azure Active Directory Premium features, such as conditional access.

 > [!NOTE]
 > While the Enterprise Mobility + Security suite subscription includes licenses for both Microsoft Intune and Azure Active Directory, customers can purchase Microsoft Intune licenses and Azure Active Directory Premium licenses separately.
 All users must be licensed to leverage the conditional access and Intune app protection policies discussed in this article.